In Him Ministries:

 When we belong to Christ, the passions and desires of our flesh that the law produces is put to death.

-Galatians 5:22-25, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.
-24 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
-25 If we live by the Spirit, let us also keep in step with the Spirit.”
+Galatians 5:22-25, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+Against such things there is no law.
+Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Since we live by the Spirit, let us walk in step with the Spirit.”

 Christians are under the New Covenant, law of Christ.
-Love for God and our fellow man is foundational principle upon which the covenant is based.
+Love for God and our fellow man is the foundational principle upon which the New Covenant is based.

-Galatians 6:1-2, “Brothers, if anyone is caught in any transgression, you who are spiritual should restore him in a spirit of gentleness.
-Keep watch on yourself, lest you too be tempted.
-2 Bear one another’s burdens, and so fulfill the law of Christ.” (c.f.
-1 Corinthians 9:19-23)
+Galatians 6:1-2, “Brothers, if someone is caught in a trespass, you who are spiritual should restore him with a spirit of gentleness.
+But watch yourself, or you also may be tempted.
+Carry one another’s burdens, and in this way you will fulfill the law of Christ.” (cf. 1 Cor.
+9:19-23; James 2:8-12; 5:19-20)

 How we live our lives matters to God and our fellow man.

-Galatians 6:7-8, “Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.
-8 For the one who sows to his own flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life.”
+Galatians 6:7-8, “Do not be deceived: God is not to be mocked.
+Whatever a man sows, he will reap in return.
+The one who sows to please his flesh, from the flesh will reap destruction; but the one who sows to please the Spirit, from the Spirit will reap eternal life.”

 Actions have consequences.
-People either follow the fleshly desires and reap destruction, or they follow God’s Spirit and reap eternal life.
-Punishment for sin will certainly come in this world or the next (Proverbs 1:10-19).
+People either follow their fleshly desires and reap destruction, or they follow God’s Spirit and reap eternal life.
+Punishment for sin will certainly come in this world or the next (Prov.
+1:10-19).

-Galatians 6:9-10, “And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
-10 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.”
+Galatians 6:9-10, “Let us not grow weary in well-doing, for in due time we will reap a harvest if we do not give up.
+Therefore, as we have opportunity, let us do good to everyone, and especially to the family of faith.”

-We are either under the Old Covenant “law of sin and death”, or, we are under the New Covenant law of the life-giving Spirit (Romans 8:1-4).
-The Old Covenant law does not, and cannot ever bring victory over sin and death because sin is actually magnified by the law (Romans 5:20).
+We are either under the Old Covenant “law of sin and death”, or, we are under the New Covenant law of the life-giving Spirit (Rom.
+8:1-11).
+The Old Covenant law does not, and cannot ever bring victory over sin and death because sin is actually magnified by the law (Rom.
+5:20).

-As a Christ-follower, we can only experience freedom from the law’s curse when we trust that it is Christ alone who justifies us.
+We can only experience freedom from the law’s curse when we trust that it is Jesus Christ alone who justifies us.
 It is Christ, not the law, that gives us freedom from the power of sin and death by giving us a new nature.

 When we let Christ live his life through us, he will produce the fruit of the Spirit naturally in our lives.
-All we have to do is believe that Christ died for our sins and make him the Lord and Savior of our lives.
+All we have to do is believe that Christ died for our sins and trust in Him as Lord and Savior. (cf. 1 Jn.
+4:14; Rom.
+10:9-13)

 Remember you have been set free from the law to live by God’s Spirit.

-“Unless otherwise indicated, all Scripture quotations are from the ESV® Bible”
+all Scripture quotations are taken from the “Berean Standard Bible.”

 thinbar